 Cutting Guide

 It can be overwhelming to learn how to use the scripts and the cutting machine.
-I set up the Discord server to build a community around cutting cards with Silhouette cutting machines so we can all help each other.
+After you cut your first set of cards, you’ll see it’s not so complicated, but it’s easy to hit roadblocks starting out.
+I set up the Discord server to build a community so we can all learn and help each other.

-If you get stuck or have questions or just want to learn more before diving in, the best place to ask is in the Discord server.
+If you get stuck or have questions or just want to learn more before diving in, the best place to get help is in the Discord server.

 Prerequisites